 Toyota Woes Highlight Lobbyists, Lawmakers Link

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 But there's a problem, says senior news analyst Daniel Schorr.
-Many of the politicians now accepting Toyotas apologies have also, for years, been accepting its money.
+Many of the politicians now accepting Toyota's apologies have also, for years, been accepting its money.

-What did Toyota hope to gain from its friendly investment in the American Congress?
-According to a document obtained by the Detroit News, Yoshimi Inaba, Toyotas North American president, boasted in 2009 that he had negotiated an agreement with auto-safety regulators that saved more than $100 million by preventing a large scale recall of some of the Toyota models in 2007.
+DANIEL SCHORR: What did Toyota hope to gain from its friendly investment in the American Congress?
+According to a document obtained by the Detroit News, Yoshimi Inaba, Toyota's North American president, boasted in 2009 that he had negotiated an agreement with auto-safety regulators that saved more than $100 million by preventing a large scale recall of some of the Toyota models in 2007.
 No defect found, wrote Inaba.

-This is Daniel Schorr.
+W: This is Daniel Schorr.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 This is NPR.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.